Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

 We begin with a few colloquial definitions for lattice paths that allow us to easily construct the boundary conditions and make arguments about the conductance of the Markov chain.
 We call a $2n$-step, north-east lattice path $\gamma$ starting from $(0,0)$ a \emph{path of length $2n$}, and if the path ends at $(n,n)$ we describe it as \emph{tethered}.
 If $\gamma = ((0,0), (x_1,y_1),(x_2,y_2),\dots,(x_{2n},y_{2n}))$, we define the \emph{deviation} of $\gamma$ to be $\max_{i=0..2n} \norm{(x_i,y_i) - (i/2,i/2)}_{1} $.
 Geometrically, path deviation captures the (normalized) maximum perpendicular distance of the path to the line $y=x$.
 We refer to vertices $(x_i,y_i)$ along the path as \emph{corners} or \emph{straights} depending on whether or not the path turned.
 If two paths intersect at a vertex we call this site a \emph{cross}.
 Note that this classifies all vertex types in the six-vertex model.

 We consider the following \emph{independent paths boundary condition} for an $n\times n$ six-vertex model for the rest of the section.
 To construct this boundary condition, we consider its lattice path interpretation.
 First, place a tethered path $\gamma_0$ that enters $(0,0)$ horizontally and exits $(n,n)$ horizontally.
-Next, place $2\ell = \floor{n^{1/8}}$ translated tethered paths of varying length above and below the main diagonal, each separated from its neighbors by distance $d = \floor{32n^{3/4}}$.
+Next, place $2\ell = 2\floor{n^{1/8}}$ translated tethered paths of varying length above and below the main diagonal, each separated from its neighbors by distance $d = \floor{32n^{3/4}}$.
 Specifically, the paths $\gamma_1, \gamma_2, \dots, \gamma_{\ell}$ below the main diagonal begin at the vertices $(d,0), (2d,0),\dots,(\ell d, 0)$ and end at the vertices $(n,n-d), (n,n-2d),\dots, (n, n-\ell d)$, respectively.
 The paths $\gamma_{-1},\gamma_{-2},\dots,\gamma_{-\ell}$ above the main diagonal begin at $(0,d), (0,2d), \dots, (0,\ell d)$ and end at $(n-d,n), (n-2d,n), \dots, (n-\ell d, n)$.
+The deviation of a translated tethered path is the deviation of the same path starting at $(0,0)$.
 To complete the boundary condition, we force the paths below the main diagonal to enter vertically and exit horizontally.
 Symmetrically, we force the paths above the main diagonal to enter horizontally and exit vertically.
-See \Cref{fig:escape-entropy} for an illustration of the construction when all paths have small deviation.\footnote{Our mixing result holds more generally for boundary conditions with $\Omega(n^{c_1})$ paths separated by distance $\Omega(n^{c_2})$ whenever we have $c_1 + c_2 \le 1$ and $c_2 > 1/2$.
-It appears that polynomially many paths are required to push the slow mixing region all the way to the critical line separating the ferroelectric phase from the disordered phase.}
+See \Cref{fig:escape-entropy} for an illustration of the construction when all paths have small deviation.

 Next, we construct an asymmetric cut in the state space induced by this boundary condition in terms of its internal lattice paths.
 In particular, we analyze a set $S$ of configurations such that every path in a configuration has small deviation.
 Formally, we let